burnedfaceless/eloquent-js/README.md

 ## Why am I doing this?
 I wrote my first JavaScript function way back in 2011 when I took **CS 312** at The Univerisity of Alabama in Tuscaloosa.
 I was a hobbyist for a long time.
 I did not start coding seriously until 2017.
 I work with JavaScript a lot.
 I have been writing Node.js code for 3 years, I have been working with React.js for about a year.
 And I think this book will be a good way to fill in some gaps in my knowlege.

 I know a lot of 'modern' JavaScript language features because I come across them in code.
 I've spent a lot of time learning JavaScript through building projects which I think is the best way to begin to learn a technology.
-With that being said there are aspects of the language that really confuse me - prototyeps are a feature that I do not understand.
+With that being said there are aspects of the language that really confuse me - prototypes are a feature that I do not understand.
 I'm at a place where I believe that I will get a lot out of a reference to the language.
 I've built a fair amount of projects using JavaScript and it seems like a good time to try and learn the language better.

 ## Timeframe to Completion
 I started working on this book on April 20, 2022.
 I'm going to allocate about one hour every day to completing this book.